whame/riddles/solutions/hats_solution.md

 then now have a white hat (otherwise the first prisoner would also have seen an even number of white hats and answered "white").

-On the other hand, suppose the first one instead says "white", meaning he can see an even number of white hats in front of him.
+On the other hand, suppose the first one instead answers "white", meaning he can see an even number of white hats in front of him.
 The second prisoner can however now again, by counting how many white hats he can see, determine his own color with the same reasoning as before.
 Indeed, all of the other prisoners